rsdoiel/rsdoiel.github.io/blog/2025/01/26/points_of_friction.md

   - input
 ---

-# Deno 2.1.7, points of friction
+# Deno 2.1.7, Points of Friction

 By R. S. Doiel, 2025-01-26